-This table only lists MCP Plant (including any SG Plant that is also an MCP) permitted on this site.
+This table only lists MCP Plant (permitted on this site.

 The operator shall notify the Environment Agency, as soon as is practicable, in writing of any change of new medium combustion plant Annex I information.
 If this includes adding or removing MCP plant from the permitted site a variation of this standard permit will be required.